tinker-michaelj/hedera-services/hedera-node/test-clients/README.md

 lifecycle are not particularly polished and will not reward careful examination by anyone not motivated by necessity to change their behavior.

-We only mention a a few things here to avoid giving the reader a sense of excessive "magic" beyond what is already built in to JUnit Jupiter.
+We only mention a few things here to avoid giving the reader a sense of excessive "magic" beyond what is already built in to JUnit Jupiter.

 ### Meta-annotations